ixqifeba/ixqifeba.github.io/content/posts/reverdie.md

 you didn't sing anymore.

 the resolve,
-I held when pain came,
+I held when the pain came,
 I realize now
 was not strength,
 but desperation.